I was up late last night teaching a new puppy how to go up and downstairs, which means you got to put your hands on a puppy's butt.

 TARP profits made money for the government.

-It is worth noting, uh, the president said that in the first round of repayments from these TARP recipients, the government's actually turned to profit.
+It is worth noting, the president said, that in the first round of repayments from these TARP recipients, the government's actually turned a profit.

-But now Barney Frank, chairman of the House Financial Services Committee, the man largely responsible with Christopher Dodd in the Senate for the subprime lending uh fiasco and crisis.
+But now Barney Frank, chairman of the House Financial Services Committee, the man largely responsible with Christopher Dodd and the Senate for the subprime lending fiasco and crisis.

 Barney Frank has come up with a proposal to spend any TARP profits before they can be returned to the taxpayers.

-Last Friday, Barney Frank introduced the TARP for mainstream sorry, the TORP for Meat Street Act of 2,500 nine.
+Last Friday, Barney Frank introduced the TARP for mainstream, I'm sorry, the TARP for Meet Street Act of 2009.

 It is a bill that would take profits from the program and immediately redirect them toward housing proposals favored by Frank and some fellow Democrats.